Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Fat Homogeneous bundles: Metrics and topology

 \subsection{Topology}

-Here we compute various topological properties of the spaces $W_{p,q}^{4n-1}$ and the products from Theorem~\ref{THM:main_theorem_existence}.
+Here we compute various topological properties of the spaces $W_{p,q}^{4n-1}$.
 Throughout this section all cohomology groups are understood to be taken with integer coefficients.
-As in the introduction, $p,q$ are assumed to be coprime integers with $pq>0$ (although all computations also work for the case $pq<0$).
-The main tool will be the Gysin sequence associated to the circle fibration
+As in Subsection~\ref{SS:fat_homogeneous_bundles}, $p,q$ are assumed to be coprime integers with $pq>0$ (although all computations also work for the case $pq<0$).
+The main tool will be the Gysin sequence associated to the following circle bundles induced from the triples \eqref{EQ:AW_circle_bundle}:

 The cohomology ring of $\mathbb{P}_\CC T\CP^n$ was computed by Borel in \cite[Proposition 31.1]{Bo53}:

 where $S(-)$ denotes symmetric polynomials in the corresponding variables (of degree $2$) and $S^+(-)\subset S(-)$ denotes those of positive degree.
 In particular, $H^*(\mathbb{P}_\CC T\CP^n)$ has no torsion and is concentrated in even degrees, with non-trivial groups given by: